A BRIEF HISTORY OF HOUSEWORK

 Most Victorian homes also had a scullery.
 In it was a 'copper', a metal container for washing clothes.
 The copper was filled with water and soap powder was added.
 To wash the clothes they were turned with a wooden tool called a dolly.
 (A dolly looked like a long wooden pole with a stool with several legs on its end).
 Or you used a metal plunger with holes in it on the end of a pole to push clothes up and down.
-It was called a posser.
 Wet clothes were wrung through a device called a wringer or a mangle to dry them.
 In the USA John E Turnbull invented the clothes wringer in 1843.
 The 'modern' clothes peg with a spring clamp was invented by David M Smith in 1853.

 During the 19th century towns and cities created a piped water supply, which must have made washing clothes easier.
-Furthermore in the late 19th century middle class homes began to have gas water heaters, which also helped.
+Benjamin Waddy Maughan invented the gas water heater in 1868.
+The electric water heater was invented in 1889 by Edwin Ruud.

 Housework in the 20th Century

 Housework became much easier in the 20th Century.
-The electric iron was invented in 1882.
-The steam iron was invented in 1926.
-However in Britain electric irons did not become common until the 1930s.
+Electric irons became common.
+The first steam iron was introduced in 1926.

 Gas cookers first became common in the 1890s and the first electric oven went on sale in the USA in 1891.
 They went on sale in Britain in 1893.
 By 1939 there were about 1 1/2 million electric ovens in Britain and about 9 million gas ones.

 Cooking was also made much easier by the development of convenience foods.
 The first convenience food in tins and jars went on sale in the late 19th century.
 Although the principle of canning was invented at the end of the 18th century tinned food first became widely available in the 1880s.
-The can opener was invented in 1855 and the rotary can opener followed in 1870.
+A can opener was invented in 1855 by Robert Yates and the rotary can opener was invented in 1870 by William Lyman.

 In the late 20th century housework became even easier.
 Convenience foods became far more common.
-That was partly because fridges, freezers became common.
+That was partly because fridges and freezers became common.
 (In Britain fish fingers went on sale in 1955).
-Microwave ovens first became common in the 1980s.
+In Britain microwave ovens first became common in the 1980s.

 Simple hand-operated washing machines were invented in the 18th century.
 The first electric washing machine was made in 1907.
 They became more common in the 1930s, though they were still expensive.
-Washing machines did not really become common until the 1960s.
-The first synthetic detergent was invented in Germany during the First World War.
-In the following decades detergents were gradually improved and became more common.
+In Britain, washing machines did not really become common until the 1960s.
+Meanwhile, the first synthetic detergent was invented in Germany during the First World War.
+In the following decades, detergents were gradually improved and became more common.